 Eve had stayed the night, and we woke up quietly.
 I made coffee for myself—she's never been much of a coffee drinker—and did a bit of light cleaning while the house was still calm.
 There was nothing rushed about the morning, just a steady sense of moving toward the day ahead.

-Around 9:30, we left for her doctor's appointment.
+Around 9:30 a.m., we left for one of her appointments.

 Waiting Rooms and Quiet Support